abhon/MrJobDemoLab2/README.md

 (A,B)     [D]

 Looking above at our original table, individuals A and B only have friend D in common, so this is correct.
-In order to run the job locally, go to the `\src` file and run `python MrJob_CommonFriends.py ../Friends.csv`
+In order to run the job locally, go to the `/src` file and run `python MrJob_CommonFriends.py ../Friends.csv`